fstagni/2025_DUW_main/slides.md

 - We kept doing 2-days hackathons every quarter
   - if not during workshops, at CERN, and with good participation
 - DIRAC v8 kept receiving updates, but most of them were "for DiracX"
-- In April 2025 LHCb moved the production setup to DIRAC v9 and DiracX 0.0.1 alpha versions
-- We kept postponing "real" releases for excellent technical reasons, until last week, when we tagged the first non-alpha versions of v9 and DiracX
+- We kept postponing "real" releases for excellent technical reasons